 The maximum lag allowed for a replica.
 When a replica syncs (gets updates from a master), it may not catch up completely.
 The number of seconds that the replica is behind the master is called the "lag".
-Syncing is considered to be complete when the replica's lag is less than or equal to replication-sync-lag.
+Syncing is considered to be complete when the replica's lag is less than or equal to replication_sync_lag.

 If a user sets replication_sync_lag to nil or to 365 100 86400 (TIMEOUT_INFINITY), then lag does not matter - the replica is always considered to be "synced".
+Also, the lag is ignored (assumed to be infinite) in case the master is running Tarantool older than 1.7.7, which does not send heartbeat messages.